KatharinaSick/PresentationMaterials/20240227-CloudNativeLinz/slides.md

 Building Platforms With Developers in Mind

 <!--
-What are platforms?
+What are platforms?<br/>
-Main goal: reduce cognitive load, focus on innovation & be more productive
+Main goal: reduce cognitive load, focus on innovation & productivity<br/>

-How: Gathering repetitive tasks around building, delivering and observing applications into one central hub.
+How: Gathering repetitive tasks around building, delivering and observing applications into one central hub.<br/>
-Self-service heaven for developers
+**Self-service heaven for developers** <br/>
 -->

 ---